What is croup?

 - your child becomes restless, irritable and/or delirious

-- you notice the breastbone being drawn in severely
+- you notice the area between the ribs being drawn in severely

 - your child has a high temperature and has increasing dribbling and /or drooling